Category:

 Why Would You Need a BAA?

-A business associate agreement is required whenever a vendor or partner will have access to protected health information or electronic protected health information (ePHI).
+As mentioned, a business associate agreement is required whenever a vendor or partner will have access to protected health information or electronic protected health information (ePHI).

 The HIPAA Privacy Rule and HIPAA Security Rule both make it clear that covered entities must have a legally binding contract in place before sharing PHI with outside parties.